AryanK1511/LeetGod/README.md

 # Leetcode Data Structures and Algorithms

-Collection of some leetcode questions that I solved to learn DSA.
+Collection of DSA Leetcode Questions.

 If you are interested to view my DSA notes, I have a seperate repo on GitHub for that [here](https://github.com/AryanK1511/Data-Structures-and-Algorithms-in-Python).